 COVID-19 pregnant patients with severe disease needs to have a multi-disciplinary team approach composed of an obstetrician, intensivist, pulmonologist, infectious disease specialist, and obstetric anesthetist because it’s more complicated.

 Important: Expecting moms are also advised to take the COVID-19 vaccine.
-Here are some reminders on what to do before, during, and after your vaccine appointment
+Here are some reminders on what to do before, during, and after your vaccine appointment.

 (Dr. Arlene Alonte-Ancheta is an OB-GYN who has clinics at the Asian Hospital Medical Center and at Cornerstone Ambulatory Clinic.)